 - view as grid

 - view as list

 Medicare Advantage enrollment has grown rapidly over the past decade, and Medicare Advantage plans have taken on a larger role in the Medicare program.
-More than 24 million Medicare beneficiaries (34%) are enrolled in Medicare Advantage plans in 2018.
-This data note provides updated information about Medicare Advantage enrollment trends, premiums, and out-of-pocket limits.
-It also includes new analyses of Medicare Advantage plans’ extra benefits and prior authorization requirements.
+More than 24 million Medicare beneficiaries (36%) are enrolled in Medicare Advantage plans in 2020.
+This data analysis provides updated information about Medicare Advantage enrollment trends, premiums, and out-of-pocket limits.
+It also includes analyses of Medicare Advantage plans’ extra benefits and prior authorization requirements.
 The analysis also highlights changes pertaining to Medicare Advantage coverage that have occurred in 2020 in response to the COVID-19 crisis.

 In this brief, we analyze third quarter data from 2018 to 2020 to examine how insurance markets performed financially through the end of September.
 Average margins remained relatively high compared to the same point in recent years, suggesting many insurers remained profitable even as non-COVID-related care returned in the summer and fall.

 For 2021, the average Medicare beneficiary has access to 33 Medicare Advantage plans, the largest number of options available in the last decade, and can choose from plans offered by eight firms.
 Among the majority of Medicare Advantage plans that cover prescription drugs, 54 percent will charge no premium in addition to the monthly Medicare Part B premium.
 As in previous years, the vast majority of Medicare Advantage plans will offer supplemental fitness, dental, vision, and hearing benefits.
 In addition, virtually all will also offer telehealth benefits in 2021.